Esri/feedback-js-api-next/README.md

 To read all about the current version of the JavaScript API at https://developers.arcgis.com/javascript/.

+To read about new functionality, widgets, bug fixes and any breaking changes in the `next` version of the API, see [CHANGELOG.md](CHANGELOG.md).

 ## Instructions

 Try the next version at https://js.arcgis.com/next or with npm using `npm install --save arcgis-js-api@next`.